The Ultimate Guide to EU GDPR Compliance

 Devising a foolproof consent request which won’t be categorized as GDPR non-compliance is a real challenge.
 Companies should keenly consider the above-mentioned tips and take the help of experts when planning a consent request.

 What is a GDPR breach notification?

 After GDPR comes into effect on May 25th, organizations should be extra vigilant regarding data breaches and notifications.
 Under the new law, any unauthorized access to the personal data of the users or loss of personal data should be reported to a supervisory authority without any delay.

 Organizations, as soon as they become aware of a data breach, should notify concerned authorities within 72 hours, and if they’re unable to, they should give solid reasons for the delay.

 The data breach can result in compromising security and freedom of individuals, therefore the breach notification should clearly state

-- approximate number of data records that was breached
+- the approximate number of data records that were breached

 - mention the contact information of the data protection officer of their organization

 - mention the possible consequences of the data breach

 - propose the measures which should be taken to mitigate possible adverse effects of the data breach